The Beatles' Decca audition: Background

-The Beatles' manager, Brian Epstein, met with record companies in London to secure a record contract for the Beatles and was rejected by many, including Columbia, His Master's Voice, Pye, Philips, and Oriole.
-After Epstein had meetings with both EMI and Decca at the start of December 1961, a Decca A&R executive, Mike Smith, travelled to Liverpool to see the Beatles perform at The Cavern Club, and was impressed enough to ask Epstein to bring the band down to London for a test in Decca's recording studios, scheduled for 1 January 1962.
+The Beatles' manager, Brian Epstein, met with record companies in London to secure a record contract for the Beatles.
+He was rejected by many, including Columbia, His Master's Voice, Pye, Philips, and Oriole.
+After Epstein had meetings with both EMI and Decca at the start of December 1961, Decca artists and repertoire executive Mike Smith travelled to Liverpool to see the Beatles perform at The Cavern Club, and was impressed enough to ask Epstein to bring the band down to London for a test in Decca's recording studios, scheduled for 1 January 1962.
 (New Year's Day was not a public holiday in England at the time.)

 Neil Aspinall drove the Beatles down to London on New Year's Eve 1961; he lost his way, and the trip took ten hours.
 They arrived at 10 p.m., "just in time to see the drunks jumping in the Trafalgar Square fountain", as John Lennon described it.
 Decca's London studio was little more than a mile (1 mi) from EMI's studio (later known as Abbey Road Studios).

 The audition

 John Lennon, Paul McCartney, George Harrison, and Pete Best arrived at the audition, formally known as a "commercial test", to be headed by Mike Smith with Decca staff, on 1 January 1962 at 10 a.m.
 However, Smith was late, suffering from a New Year's party hangover as well as cuts and bruises from a car crash three days before Christmas, slightly delaying the start of the audition.
-At the audition, the Beatles performed songs chosen by Epstein.

 Recording

+At the audition, the Beatles performed songs chosen by Epstein.
 At the time, the standard procedure for a test of this type was to record two to five songs and then quickly usher the artists out of the studio.
 The Beatles, however, ended up recording fifteen songs, and the recording session was extended into the afternoon, broken by a lunch break.
-This may suggest that, if they had been offered a deal, their first single and perhaps others would have been taken from the resulting tape.
+This may suggest that, had they been offered a deal, their first single and perhaps others would have been taken from the resulting tape.

-In his 1992 book, The Complete Beatles Chronicle, Mark Lewisohn postulates that "[i]t's unlikely that the Beatles were given any opportunity to perform more than one take of any song", and adds that each was recorded live on two-track tape with no overdubs.
-The book includes a photograph of an acetate 45 made by Decca, containing "Like Dreamers Do".
+In his 1992 book The Complete Beatles Chronicle, Mark Lewisohn postulates that "[i]t's unlikely that the Beatles were given any opportunity to perform more than one take of any song", and adds that each was recorded live on two-track tape with no overdubs.
+The book includes a photograph of an acetate single made by Decca, containing "Like Dreamers Do".

 Afterwards, the Beatles came to believe that Epstein had paid Decca to tape the audition.
-Lennon asserted that a Decca producer, Tony Meehan (formerly of the Shadows), produced the Decca audition session; but current scholarship considers this unlikely.
+Lennon asserted that Decca producer Tony Meehan (formerly of the Shadows) had produced the Decca audition session, but current scholarship considers this unlikely.